Private Evaluations

 For a diagnosis of Intellectual Disability, both significantly below-average intellectual functioning and deficits in adaptive behavior must be present.
 If criteria are met, the psychologist will provide a clear explanation and tailored recommendations for educational planning (IEP), therapies (e.g. speech, OT, PT, behavior support), and home strategies to build independence.

-Post-Traumatic Stress Disorder, Eating Disorders, Bipolar Disorder, Psychosis, or Personality Disorders
+Please note that we do not assess or diagnose: Post-Traumatic Stress Disorder, Eating Disorders, Bipolar Disorder, Psychosis, Schizophrenia, or Personality Disorders

 We’re happy to provide you with names of trusted providers and resources to help you find the support you need.

 We are a private pay practice and not in-network with insurance companies.
-With our philosophy of providing the most comprehensive and personalized services possible, putting in the time you deserve, we have made the conscious decision not to partner with insurance companies.
+With our philosophy of providing the most comprehensive and personalized services possible, putting in the time you deserve, we have made the conscious decision not to partner with insurance companies at this time.
 If you’d like to seek reimbursement with your insurance company through your out-of-network benefits policy, we can provide you a Superbill to submit once the evaluation is completed.
 Reimbursement rates are plan-specific.
 Note that submitting a Superbill requires documentation of diagnostic codes.

 At the initial intake appointment, a payment of $300 will be due.
 Following the intake appointment, no less than half of the remaining balance will be due at the first testing appointment.
 The remaining balance will be due at the final feedback session.

-We are open to discussing alternative payment plan options with you to help make our services more accessible.
+We are open to discussing alternative payment plan options to help make our services more accessible.
 The only requirement is that the full balance must be paid by the time results are provided at the final feedback session.

 We understand that pursuing a comprehensive psychological evaluation is a significant financial investment.
 What sets our practice apart is the level of thoroughness and care we bring to every case.
 Our assessments are thoughtfully designed to provide in-depth, individualized insights that go far beyond surface-level screening.
 We dedicate substantial time and attention throughout the entire process, from gathering background information and conducting testing to thoughtfully analyzing results and crafting a comprehensive, personalized report.
 This process reflects a deep understanding of your child’s unique strengths and challenges, along with tailored, actionable recommendations to guide next steps.